Quivers and curves in higher dimension: Introduction

 \subsection{Acknowledgments}

 The research of Hülya Argüz was partially supported by the NSF grant DMS-2302116.
 The research of Pierrick Bousseau was partially supported by the NSF grant DMS-2302117.
-Final parts of this paper were completed during the ``Inaugural Simons Math Summer Workshop'' at the Simons Center of Geometry and Physics, organized by Mark Gross and Mark McLean.
+Final parts of this paper were completed during the ``Inaugural Simons Math Summer Workshop'' at the Simons Center for Geometry and Physics, organized by Mark Gross and Mark McLean.
+We also thank the anonymous referee for their careful reading and the many suggestions to improve the exposition.